The Grammar of a Measurable Goalby Stacey Barr |

 - Achieve industry best-practice delivery timeliness within 12 months.

-The trouble with this formula is that it forces us to select a target before we even know how we’re measuring it.
+The most trouble with this formula is that it forces us to select a target before we even know how we’re measuring it.
+Everyone gets too distracted by ‘how to measure the target’ that they forget what the goal really is about.

-Another way goals are written is with the formula of verb-subject-action:
+Another way goals are written is with the formula of verb-subject-action, like these:

 - Increase customer loyalty through a CRM.